BASEBALL

 Jim Prentice Electric Baseball 'red box version 3' - circa 1940

-A third edition of the red box replaces "Big League" with "Jim Prentice."
+A fourth edition of the red box replaces "Big League" with "Jim Prentice."
 Likewise the gameboard at right, a subtle and very scarce variation of the previous game.
 Jim Prentice Electric Baseball, probably from about 1940, sports a version of the cover illustration on the gameboard itself.

 Jim Prentice Electric Baseball 'illo board' - circa 1940